 Our Italian kitchen didn't have a lot of fancy baking ingredients, but it did have flour, butter, sugar, and cinnamon.
 I was nervous.
 I could make bread; this was entirely new.
 Betty Crocker knew that there were lots of newcomers to cooking and baking, so she made her directions easy enough for a child to follow.

-Those were the days I followed a recipe to the letter and never dreamed of making a Brown Sugar Snickerdoodle Cookies recipe.
+In those days I followed a recipe to the letter and never dreamed of making a Brown Butter Snickerdoodle Cookies recipe.

 Snickerdoodle Cookies are easy and delicious

 When mamma and papà arrived home from work, the aroma of sweet, spicy cinnamon sugar greeted them.
-They couldn't believe I made them all by myself.
+They couldn't believe I made the Snickerdoodle Cookie recipe all by myself.
 Well, that fluffed my feathers, and that was just the beginning of my culinary journey.

 Snickerdoodle Cookies became a staple in our house

-When Honey and I were first married, he worked while going to school.
-He took his lunch and each week I made a batch of snickerdoodle cookies so that he’d have a special treat.
-It made me happy knowing how much he liked them because there was never a crumb left in the baggie.
+When we were first married, Honey worked while going to school.
+He took his lunch and each week I made a batch of snickerdoodle cookies.
+There was never a crumb left in the baggie.
+It made me happy knowing how much he liked them.

 Today, Honey and I like to play what if. . .
 Several months ago I made a Nutella Chocolate Chip Cookie recipe with brown butter.
-The taste was incredible, so I thought, what if I take an ordinary Snickerdoodle recipe and brown the butter in the recipe instead of just creaming it with the sugar?
+They tasted heavenly.
+So I thought, what if I take an ordinary Snickerdoodle recipe and brown the butter in the recipe instead of just creaming it with the sugar?